 - Insurers prohibited from denying coverage to children with pre-existing conditions

-- No more over-charging — insurance companies required to report and justify their premium rates, and any requests to increase premiums
+- No more over-charging — insurance companies are required to report and justify their premium rates, and any requests to increase premiums

 - Increased transparency: health insurance companies must report proportion of premiums spent on patient care versus administration, profits, and marketing